Ada-Developers-Academy/daily-curriculum/topic_resources/rails/rspec-with-rails.md

 # => response is typically the object we want to test in controller specs
 ```

 Rails specs have a lot of extra syntax from regular rspec.
-See the [rspec cheat sheet](https://www.anchor.com.au/wp-content/uploads/rspec_cheatsheet_attributed.pdf) to learn about more the matchers.
+See the [relish docs](https://relishapp.com/rspec/rspec-rails/docs/matchers) to learn about more the matchers.